zorothehero/K4-C/README.md

 $ Rust internal (K4-Rust)- forked from amogushook/nekopaste.

-There is some weird stuff in these commits, what can I say... /s
+hallo, this is not a good src to learn from there is some weird stuff in these commits, what can I say... /s